-A growing body of work showing rising levels of market concentration in the U.S. (see, e.g., Barkai 2016; Grullon, Larkin, and Michaely 2016; Autor et al. 2017) has made it increasingly difficult to support the assumption of perfectly competitive labor markets as an adequate description of wage setting processes.
-Rather than acting as price-takers faced with an infinitely elastic labor supply curve, a casual empiricism would suggest that firms enjoy at least some degree of wage-setting ability, often bargaining with workers over the surplus created by employment.
+A growing body of work showing rising levels of market concentration in the U.S. (see, for example, Barkai 2019; Grullon, Larkin, and Michaely 2019; Autor et al. 2017) has made it increasingly difficult to support the assumption of perfectly competitive labor markets as an adequate description of wage setting processes.
+Rather than acting as price-takers faced with an infinitely elastic labor supply curve, a casual empiricism would suggest that firms enjoy at least some degree of wage-setting ability, often bargaining with workers over the surplus created by employment.1

-One potentially important source of wage setting ability stems from firms' market power within labor markets: wages may be set in imperfectly competitive markets, with a relatively small number of employers bargaining with workers, ultimately setting wages below perfectly competitive rates (see, e.g., Manning, 2003).
-Much of the evidence on such market power within labor markets is either indirect or limited in nature.
-Important examples include evidence on lawsuits against employer collusion using anti-poaching agreements (U.S. Department of Justice Office of Public Affairs 2014; Whitney 2015); studies focused on particular occupations such as teaching or nursing (e.g. Sullivan, 1989; Staiger, Spetz, and Phibbs, 2010; and Ransom and Sims, 2010); evidence on employee non-compete restrictions and franchisee non-poaching clauses (Ashenfelter and Krueger, 2018 and Starr et al., 2017); as well as the large literature beginning with Card and Krueger (1994) showing that minimum wage increases are not followed by reductions in employment, consistent with non-perfectly competitive labor markets.
+One potentially important source of wage setting ability stems from firms' market power within labor markets: wages may be set in imperfectly competitive markets, with a relatively small number of employers bargaining with workers, ultimately setting wages below perfectly competitive rates (see, for example, Manning 2003).2 Much of the evidence on such market power within labor markets is either indirect or limited in nature.3 Important examples include evidence on lawsuits against employer collusion using anti-poaching agreements (U.S. Department of Justice Office of Public Affairs 2014; Whitney 2015); studies focused on particular occupations such as teaching or nursing (for example, Sullivan 1989; Staiger, Spetz, and Phibbs 2010; Ransom and Sims 2010); evidence on employee non-compete restrictions and franchisee non-poaching clauses (Ashenfelter and Krueger 2018; Starr, Prescott, and Bishara 2019); as well as the large literature beginning with Card and Krueger (1994) showing